-With the high profile arrival of Filthy Rich on TVNZ, now is surely the time to pull back the curtains on classic Kiwi TV soaps of yesteryear.
-Soap operas officially hit NZ television in 1975: two of them did actually, although Close to Home was the one that lasted (A Going Concern was the one th...
+It is time to pull back the curtains on classic Kiwi TV soaps of yesteryear.
+Soap operas officially hit NZ television in 1975: two of them did actually, although Close to Home was the one that lasted (A Going Concern was the one that didn't).
+The other longstayers in this Spotlight collection are...

 It's now been more than 40 years since pioneering soap opera Close to Home first beamed into Kiwi living rooms.
 For just over eight years, the life and times of Wellington’s Hearte clan screened each Monday and Tuesday night.
 Toast the Heartes with the first and final episodes, plus a special com...